Galileo-Suite/winwmi/README.md

 This is really just a simple layout on how it's done.
 It would need to be taylored to capture what's needed.

-The metrics captured hear are specifc to capture metrics helpful in doing system right-sizing for a cloud migration from on-prem to Azure or AWS (for example).
+The metrics captured are
+helpful in system right-sizing for a cloud migration from on-prem to Azure or AWS (for example).

+They are just some of the metrics you'd need long term to figure this out.

 # Cloud Metrics